jonasgodfrey/project1/README.md

+this is good
-My first project assigned by my LF
+My first project assigned by crystal